-Included in borrowings at 30 June 2021, amounts totalling NZD \$51.9m (AUD \$48.3m) have been designated as a hedge of the net investments against the value of investment properties held in New Zealand (2020: NZD \$51.9m, (AUD \$48.5m)).
+Included in borrowings at 30 June 2022, amounts totalling NZD \$51.9m (AUD \$47.2m) have been designated as a hedge of the net investments against the value of investment properties held in New Zealand (2021: NZD \$51.9m, (AUD \$48.3m)).
 These borrowings are being used to hedge the Group's exposure to the NZD foreign exchange risk on these investments.
 Gains or losses on the retranslation of this borrowing are transferred to other comprehensive income to offset any gains or losses on translation of the net investments in the subsidiaries.
-There is no hedge ineffectiveness in the years ended 30 June 2021 or 30 June 2020 recognised in the statement of profit or loss.
+There is no hedge ineffectiveness in the years ended 30 June 2022 or 30 June 2021 recognised in the consolidated statement of profit or loss.